MedARC-AI/med-lm-envs/environments/acibench/README.md

 - **Tags**: `medical`, `clinical`, `summarization`, `note-generation`, `single-turn`, `evaluation`

 ### Datasets
 - **Primary dataset(s)**: `harsh-c137/aci-bench-medarc-eval` on Hugging Face.
-This is the final, cleaned, and de-duplicated version of the ACI-BENCH corpus, containing 225 unique encounters.
+This is the cleaned, and de-duplicated version of the ACI-BENCH corpus, containing 387 unique encounters.
 - **Source links**: [Paper](https://arxiv.org/abs/2306.02022), [HF Dataset](https://huggingface.co/datasets/harsh-c137/aci-bench-medarc-eval)
-- **Split sizes**: The script loads the entire dataset and performs a reproducible 80/20 split in-memory, resulting in:
+- **Split sizes**: The script loads the entire dataset and performs a reproducible 20/80 split in-memory, resulting in:
-    - **Train**: 180
+    - **Train**: 77
-    - **Validation**: 45
+    - **Validation**: 310

 ### Task
 - **Type**: `single-turn`
 - **Parser**: `vf.Parser` using a custom function to extract the text content from the model's completion object.
-- **Dynamic Prompting**: Before each evaluation, the script inspects the ground-truth `note`.
-It extracts all lines written in ALL CAPS (e.g., "HISTORY OF PRESENT ILLNESS", "ASSESSMENT AND PLAN") and dynamically injects them into the prompt.
-This provides the model with the exact structure and order of section headers it is expected to generate, ensuring a fair evaluation.
+- **Context-Aware Dynamic Prompting**: This is the core feature of the environment.
+Before each evaluation, the script inspects the metadata of the transcript (`transcript_listener` and `transcript_writer`) and the section headers of the ground-truth `note`.
+It then generates a highly-tailored prompt that instructs the model on how to handle the specific type of conversation (e.g., natural dialogue, dictation, or interaction with a virtual assistant) and provides the exact section headers to use.
 - **Rubric overview**: The rubric calculates three key metrics to evaluate the quality of the generated clinical note: ROUGE, BERTScore, and BLEURT.
 ### Quickstart
 Run a default zero-shot evaluation using an OpenAI model: